Pig World

 Slurry store

-The fund aims to support sustainable food production and environmental improvement, helping farmers boost profitability and farmers and land managers are now able to apply for a total of 78 items, ranging from supporting natural flood management projects to improving water quality on farms under this new round of the Capital Grants offer.
+Farmers and land managers are now able to apply for a total of 78 items, ranging from supporting natural flood management projects to improving water quality on farms under this new round of the Capital Grants offer.

-The grants cover a wide range of on-farm projects – from tree planting and flood prevention to improved slurry storage and water filtration.
 Four new items have been added including assessing woodland condition, creating wildfire management plans, repairing drystone walls and hosting educational visits.

 Changes are also being introduced to ensure that more farm businesses can access these grants, including setting funding limits that maximise the number of farms benefiting, which Defra said was fairer for farmers, while also enabling it to manage budgets more effectively.
-There be will funding limits to four of the six groups of capital items in this Capital Grants offer.
+There will be funding limits to four of the six groups of capital items in this Capital Grants offer.

 An application can include items from each of the six groups.
 The funding limit for four of the groups is: